masauve/kafka-kamel/Readme.md

 This camel-k project includes two integration routes:

-1) write a msg from a config map to kafka (KafkaProducer.java)
+1) write a msg from a REST API call to kafka (KafkaProducer.java)
 2) read a msg from Kafka and write to a database (KafkaConsumer.java)

 to setup the database and required secret: